Lease Liability in IFRS 16 Sale and Leaseback — Leases

 [Gain/Loss = (FV-Carrying Amount of Asset) * (FV-PV of Lease Payment)/FV of Asset]

-If Sale Proceeds > Fair Value difference between the sale proceed and fair value is accounted for as additional financing provided by buyer-lessor to seller-lessee.
+If Sale Proceeds > Fair Value difference being accounted for as ‘Additional Financing‘ provided by buyer-lessor to seller-lessee.

-If Sale Proceeds < Fair Value difference between the sale proceed and fair value is accounted for as prepayment of lease payments.
+If Sale Proceeds < Fair Value difference being accounted for as ‘Prepayment of Lease Payments‘.

 Leaseback Accounted for as: